thosgood/this-weeks-finds/markdown/week14.md

 rigorous TQFT.
 It works with the simplicial formulation of the theory.
-That is, we consider our (3-dimensional) spacetime as being chopped up into tetrahedra, and assign to each edge a length, which is required to be 0,1/2,1,3/2,....
+That is, we consider our (3-dimensional) spacetime as being chopped up into tetrahedra, and assign to each edge a length, which is required to be $0,1/2,1,3/2,\ldots$.
 This idea of quantized edge-lengths goes back to 4d work of Ponzano and Regge, but recently Ooguri showed that in 3d this assumption gives the same answers as Witten's continuum approach to 3d quantum gravity.
-The "half-integers" 0,1/2,1,3/2, etc. should remind physicists of spin, which is quantized in the same way, and mathematically this is exactly what is going on: we are really labelling edges with representations of the group SU(2), that is, spins.
+The "half-integers" $0,1/2,1,3/2,\ldots$ should remind physicists of spin, which is quantized in the same way, and mathematically this is exactly what is going on: we are really labelling edges with representations of the group $SU(2)$, that is, spins.
 What Rovelli shows is that if one starts with the loop representation of 3d quantum gravity (yet another approach), one can prove it equivalent to Ooguri's approach, and what's more, using the loop representation one can *calculate* the lengths of edges of triangles in a given state of space (space here is a 2-dimensional triangulated surface) and *show* that lengths are quantized in units of the Planck length over 2.
-(Here the Planck length L is the fundamental length scale in quantum gravity, about 1.6 times 10\^{-33} meters.)
+(Here the Planck length $L$ is the fundamental length scale in quantum gravity, about $1.6 \times 10\^{-33}$ meters.)

 And, most tantalizing of all, he sketches a generalization of the above to 4d.
-In 4d it is known that in the loop representation of quantum gravity it is areas of surfaces that are quantized in units of L\^2/2, rather than lengths.
+In 4d it is known that in the loop representation of quantum gravity it is areas of surfaces that are quantized in units of $L^2/2$, rather than lengths.
 Rovelli considers an approach where one chops 4-dimensional spacetime up into simplices and assigns to each 2-dimensional face a half-integer area.
 He uses this to write down a